Constrained Bilinear Factorization Multi-view Subspace Clustering: Introduction

-To address the above problem and explore the underlying information of multi-view data effectively, a novel Constrained Bilinear Factorization Multi-view Subspace Clustering, dubbed CBF-MSC, is proposed in this paper.
-By introducing the bilinear factorization \cite{cabral2013ICCV2013UnifyingBilinearFactorization} with an orthonormality constraint to the coefficient matrices of all views, the consensus information of multi-view data can be well explored, meanwhile, the specific information of different views is also taken into consideration during clustering.
-Finally, an alternating direction minimization algorithm based on the Augmented Lagrangian Multiplier (ALM) method \cite{lin2011ALM} is designed to optimize the objective function, and experimental results conducted on six real-world datasets demonstrate its superiority over several state-of-the-art approaches for multi-view clustering.
+To address the above problem and explore the underlying information of multi-view data, we propose a novel Constrained Bilinear Factorization Multi-view Subspace Clustering, dubbed CBF-MSC, in this paper.
+By introducing the bilinear factorization \cite{cabral2013ICCV2013UnifyingBilinearFactorization} with an orthonormality constraint, the coefficient matrices of all views gain the same clustering properties and the consensus information of multi-view data can be well explored.
+Meanwhile, the specific information of different views is taken into consideration during clustering as well.
+Finally, an alternating direction minimization algorithm based on the Augmented Lagrangian Multiplier (ALM) \cite{lin2011ALM} is designed to optimize the objective function, and experimental results conducted on nine real-world datasets demonstrate its superiority over several state-of-the-art approaches for multi-view clustering.

-The main contributions of this work are delivered as follows: \begin{itemize} \item [1)] A novel Constrained Bilinear Factorization Multi-view Subspace Clustering (CBF-MSC) is proposed in this paper, which assumes that the coefficient matrices of multiple views have the same clustering properties and consensus information of multi-view data are exploreed effectively. \item [2)] By introducing the constrained bilinear factorization, a coefficient matrix can be factorized into a view-specific basis matrix and a common shared encoding matrix.
-And we prove that the coefficient matrices of all views have the same trace-norm. \item [3)] An effective optimization algorithm is developed and extensive experiments are conducted on six benchmark datasets so as to demonstrate the effectiveness and competitiveness of the proposed method for multi-view clustering. \end{itemize}
+The main contributions of this work are delivered as follows: \begin{itemize} \item [1)] A novel Constrained Bilinear Factorization Multi-view Subspace Clustering (CBF-MSC) is proposed in this paper, which assumes that the coefficient matrices of multiple views have the same clustering properties and consensus information of multi-view data are explored fully. \item [2)] By introducing the constrained bilinear factorization, a coefficient matrix can be factorized into a view-specific basis matrix and a common shared encoding matrix.
+Furthermore, we prove that the coefficient matrices of all views can obtain the same trace-norm during clustering. \item [3)] An effective optimization algorithm is developed and extensive experiments are conducted on nine benchmark datasets so as to demonstrate the effectiveness and competitiveness of the proposed method for multi-view clustering. \end{itemize}

 The remainder of this paper is organized as follows.
 Related works are briefly reviewed in Section \ref{Related Work}.
-And Section \ref{Proposed Methodology} presents the proposed method in detail, optimization of which is developed in Section \ref{Optimization}.
+Section \ref{Proposed Methodology} presents the proposed method in detail, optimization of which is developed in Section \ref{Optimization}.
 Experimental results, including convergence properties analysis and parameters sensitivity analysis, are provided in Section \ref{Experiments}.
 Finally, Section \ref{Conclusion} concludes the paper with a brief summary.